-The Securities Lending balances were zero at December 31, 2020 as the program was suspended by the Board in August 2020.
-Securities lending collateral and obligations decreased in 2019 due to a decrease in lending activity.
+The Securities Lending balances were zero at December 31, 2021 as the program was suspended by the Board in August 2020.

 Changes in receivables are primarily a result of the timing of settlement of pending investment trades, as well as the timing of the last payroll of the year for the City of Dallas as such timing impacts the collection of benefit contributions.